akarnokd/plan-b-terraform-mods/README.md

 ### Demo Unlocker

 The Steam Demo features an `isDemo` flag.
-Forcing it to false enables gameplay beyound the first few tech levels and tasks.
+Forcing it to false enables gameplay beyond the first few tech levels and tasks.

 Apparently, the demo is the full game with all data and assets?!